Welcome to the world of RV electricity! Some would consider power one of the most complicated aspects of owning a motorhome.

-An RV Power Cord is a heavy duty extension cord (and are often called an RV extension cord).
+An RV Power Cord is a heavy-duty extension cord (often called an RV extension cord).

 Many RV power cords also come with lock rings that provide additional security in the connection.
 Note that a 50A cord costs significantly more simply because it’s using heavier wiring.